jeffgran/code_doc/README.md

 # CodeDoc

+(CodeDoc is currently in the "proof-of-concept" stage.
+Hopefully I'll get back to implementing the rest of the idea Real Soon Now)

 There are already multiple documentation mechanisms for ruby.
 Most famous is RDoc(http://rdoc.sourceforge.net/).
 A notable newcomer is TomDoc (http://tomdoc.org/).

 So why write another one?
 Because I think the existing systems are all just variations of the same flawed idea: documentation in comments with special comment-syntax.